Vegan Chickpea Vegetable Chowder

 - 1/2 cup lightly packed, finely chopped parsley

-- Cook the onions, garlic and celery in a soup pot with 1/4 cup of the vegetable broth for about 5 minutes.
-Add more broth if needed so it’s doesn’t stick.
+- Add the onion, garlic and celery to a large soup pot with 1/4 cup of the vegetable broth and cook over medium heat for 5-6 minutes until softened and fragrant.

-- Add the oregano and thyme, stir and cook for 1 more minute.
+- Stir in the oregano and thyme and cook for a couple more minutes, stirring often.

-- Add the rest of the ingredients except for the parsley and simmer for 15-20 minutes until the potatoes and carrots are tender.
+- Add everything else, except for the parsley, bring to a light simmer and cook for 15-20 minutes, uncovered, until the potatoes and carrots are fork tender.

-- Transfer about 1/2 of the soup to a blender and puree until smooth and creamy.
+- Transfer about 1/2 of the soup to a blender and blend until completely smooth and creamy.
+Make sure you allow the steam to escape as you’re blending.

 - Serving Size: 400 g (approx. 1/5th of recipe)